 Did you know that rubbing an insect or mosquito bite with the inside of a banana skin can reduce itching, swelling and irritation, for example?

 It’s also said that by taping a piece of peel over a splinter, the enzymes help the splinter to work its way out.
-Many swear that rubbing banana peel on the forehead even cures a headache!
+In fact, many people swear that rubbing banana peel on the forehead can even cure a headache.

-And one last little titbit that could well be a game-changer – you’re actually meant to peel your banana from the bottom up, holding on to the stem like a handle.
+And one last little titbit – you’re actually meant to peel your banana from the bottom up, holding on to the stem like a handle.
 This way you avoid all the annoying stringy bits!

 Now that you know all about the health benefits of bananas, why not enjoy some in these banana cream cupcakes!